 Figure 57.7.
 An Example of Mapping

 Remember that you must set either the Mapping attribute, or a pair of the following two attributes: XML input file or field and XML output file or field.
-These define input and output file, dictionary or field.
+These define the input and output file, dictionary or field.
 If you set Mapping, these two other attributes are ignored even if they are set.

 We recommend users to explicitly specify Output charset.